-The ability of CAT devices to detect fraudulent identity documents does not rely on the use of FRT; TSA's 1:1 system uses FRT to determine whether the image captured of the person presenting the identity document is sufficiently similar to the image on the document.
-For example, a fraudulent identity document may contain an actual image of the holder.
+The ability of CAT devices to detect fraudulent identity documents does not rely on the use of FRT; TSA's 1:1 system uses FRT to determine whether the image captured of the person presenting the identity document is sufficiently similar to the image on the document.169 For example, a fraudulent identity document may contain an actual image of the holder.
 In such a case, FRT would correctly report a match between the holder and the document.
-A separate inspection process can determine that the document itself was illegitimate (e.g., using improper formatting, lacking a holographic seal, or other indications that the document does not conform with standards for that document type).
-The CAT device performs this document inspection process, though a TSO may perform further inspection manually, depending on the results from the CAT device shown to the TSO.
+A separate inspection process can determine that the document itself was illegitimate (e.g., using improper formatting, lacking a holographic seal, or other indications that the document inspection process, though a TSO may perform further inspection manually, depending on the results from the CAT device shown to the TSO.170